Jiang Wen

-Jiang Wen (born 5 January 1963) is a Chinese actor, screenwriter, and director.
+Jiang Wen (born 5 January 1963) is a Chinese actor and filmmaker.
 As a director, he is sometimes grouped with the "Sixth Generation" that emerged in the 1990s.
+His representative works include In the Heat of the Sun (1994), Devils on the Doorstep (2000), The Sun Also Rises (2007), and Let the Bullets Fly (2010).
 Jiang is also well known internationally as an actor, having starred with Gong Li in Zhang Yimou's debut film Red Sorghum (1986), and more recently as Baze Malbus in the Star Wars film Rogue One (2016).
 He is the older brother of fellow actor Jiang Wu.

+Early life, family and education

+Jiang was born in Tangshan to a family of military personnel.
+He relocated to Beijing at the age of ten.
+In 1973, he attended Beijing No. 72 Middle School, where he studied alongside Ying Da.
+In 1980, he entered China's foremost acting school, the Central Academy of Drama, graduating in 1984.

 Career

+Acting

-Born in Tangshan, Hebei, in a family of military personnel, Jiang relocated to Beijing at the age of ten.
-In 1973 he attended Beijing No. 72 Middle School, where he studied alongside Ying Da.
-In 1980, he entered China's foremost acting school, the Central Academy of Drama, graduating in 1984.
-After graduation, he was assigned to China Youth Art Institute as an actor.
+After graduation from acting school, Jiang was assigned to China Youth Art Institute as an actor.
 That same year, he started acting both on the stage (with the China Youth Theater) and in films.

-Jiang's debut role was in the film The Last Empress, where he portrayed Puyi.
+Jiang's debut role was in the film The Last Empress, portraying Puyi.
 He then starred in Hibiscus Town directed by Xie Jin; his role as an intellectual revolutionary earned him the Best Actor Award at the Hundred Flowers Awards.
 Jiang once again paired with Hibiscus Town co-star in the film Chun Tao directed by Ling Zifeng.
 Jiang was cast in Zhang Yimou's debut film Red Sorghum.

-Jiang also featured in the France-Chinese film Tears of the Bridal Sedan, and his first commercial film The Trial.
+He also performed in the France-Chinese film Tears of the Bridal Sedan and his first commercial film The Trial.

-After appearing in many television series and films, Jiang became known in China for his role in the 1992 television series A Native of Beijing in New York, based on the novel Beijinger in New York, which made him one of the most popular actors of his generation.
-In addition to these he also starred in Black Snow (1990), Li Lianying: The Imperial Eunuch (1991), The Emperor's Shadow (1996), and The Soong Sisters (1997).
+Jiang performed in many television series, becoming especially known for his role in the 1992 television series A Native of Beijing in New York (based on the novel Beijinger in New York.
+It made him one of the most popular Chinese actors of his generation.

+Hebei hae also starred in Black Snow (1990), Li Lianying: The Imperial Eunuch (1991), The Emperor's Shadow (1996), and The Soong Sisters (1997).
 Apart from Red Sorghum, Jiang also collaborated with Zhang Yimou for the 1997 film Keep Cool.